josephabhishek2006/XplainDfile/README.md

 │   │   ├── schemas.py
 │   │   └── config.py
 │   ├── requirements.txt
 │   └── .env            (not committed)
 │
 ├── frontend/
 │   ├── index.html
 │   ├── app.js
 │   └── styles.css
 │
-├── README.md
+└── README.md

 Backend architecture overview

 main.py
-Entry point of the FastAPI server.
-Defines API routes for uploading files, chatting, resetting the session, and serves the frontend.
+Entry point of the FastAPI application.
+Defines API routes for file upload, chat, session reset, and also serves the frontend.

 upload.py
 Handles PDF validation and text extraction.
-Rejects unsupported or empty PDFs.
+Rejects unsupported file formats and empty PDFs.

 vectorstore.py
-Splits text into chunks, generates embeddings, and manages Pinecone index creation and deletion.
+Splits extracted text into chunks, generates embeddings, and manages Pinecone index creation and deletion.

 rag.py
-Core RAG logic.
-Retrieves relevant chunks, enforces context-only answering, and handles fallback to the LLM.
+Implements the core RAG logic.
+Retrieves relevant chunks, enforces context-only answering, and falls back to the language model when required.

 state.py
-Maintains in-memory session state (current document, retriever, index name).
+Maintains in-memory session state such as the active document, retriever, and vector index name.

 schemas.py
 Defines request and response models using Pydantic.

 config.py
-Centralized configuration for API keys, model names, and retrieval parameters.
+Centralized configuration for API keys, model selection, and retrieval parameters.

 Frontend overview

-The frontend is intentionally minimal:
+The frontend is intentionally minimal and framework-free:

-PDF-only upload
+PDF-only file upload

 Chat-style interface

-Clear indicator showing whether an answer came from:
+Clear indicator showing whether an answer came from the document or the language model

-the uploaded document

-or the language model

-Reset button to clear the session and vector index
+Reset button to clear the current session

-The frontend communicates with the backend using simple fetch calls.
+The frontend communicates with the backend using simple fetch API calls.

+How the system works (high level flow)

+User uploads a PDF

+Text is extracted and split into chunks

+Chunks are embedded and stored in Pinecone

+User asks a question

+Relevant chunks are retrieved using similarity search

+The model is instructed to answer only from the retrieved context

+If context is insufficient, the system falls back to the LLM

 How to run locally
-1. Clone the repository
+Clone the repository
 git clone https://github.com/your-username/XplainDfile.git
 cd XplainDfile

-2. Create and activate a virtual environment python -m venv xplaindfile-env source xplaindfile-env/bin/activate   # Linux/Mac xplaindfile-env\Scripts\activate      # Windows
+Create and activate a virtual environment python -m venv xplaindfile-env

+Windows:

+xplaindfile-env\Scripts\activate

+Linux / macOS:

+source xplaindfile-env/bin/activate

-3. Install dependencies
+Install dependencies
 pip install -r backend/requirements.txt

-4. Set environment variables
+Set environment variables

-Create a .env file inside backend/:
+Create a .env file inside the backend/ directory:

 GROQ_API_KEY=your_groq_api_key
 PINECONE_API_KEY=your_pinecone_api_key

-5. Run the backend
+Run the backend server
 uvicorn app.main:app --reload

-6. Open in browser
+Open in browser
 http://localhost:8000

 Key learnings

-How RAG works end-to-end

-Importance of chunking and embedding choice
+End-to-end implementation of a RAG system

-Practical use of vector similarity search
+Practical use of vector databases for semantic search

-Preventing hallucinations in document QA
+Importance of chunking and retrieval strategy

+Prompt control to reduce hallucinations

-Structuring a clean FastAPI backend
+Clean FastAPI backend structuring

-Coordinating frontend and backend in an AI application
+Frontend and backend integration for AI applications

 Future improvements

-Multiple document support
+Support for multiple documents

 Persistent chat history

-More document formats
+Additional document formats

+Citation highlighting

 User authentication

-Citation highlighting in responses